livewire/docs/source/docs/third-party-libraries.blade.md

 @endcode

 @tip
-Also, note that sometimes it's useful to ingore changes to an element, but not it's children.
+Also, note that sometimes it's useful to ignore changes to an element, but not it's children.
 If this is the case, you can add the <code>self</code> modifier to the <code>wire:ignore</code> directive, like so: <code>wire:ignore.self</code>.
 @endtip